carolinaArata/IsoPhotonHadronCorrelations/AsortOfREADme.txt

       - ZYAM systematics:
         ZYAM is used for a comparison with UE residual so it has to be run BEFORE UEresidual The ZYAM systematic is estimated with systematic_sw.
 The reference files are contained in dirFileResults = "~/work/histogram/FromScratch/checkCode" passed to the function.
 The ZYAM results are in dirFileResults = "~/work/histogram/FromScratch/checkCodeZYAM; only the string ZYAM is added to access ZYAM zT functions.
+        Check it has to be run only for total range right?

      - UE Residual:
        It has to be run always after ZYAM.